retypeapp/retype/components/code-block.md

 ### Using attribute syntax

-Configuring using the `highlight` attribute syntax is also supported by Retype.
+Configuring line highlighting using the `highlight` attribute syntax is also supported by Retype.

 +++ :icon-code: Source

 ~~~md
 ```js:highlight="1-2,4-8"

 ```
 ~~~